Bushing Health

 1

-On Average 1 Out Of Every 200 Transformers Experiences A Major Failure Each Year.
+On Average 1 Out Of Every 200 Transformers Experience A Major Failure Each Year.

 What are the failure characteristics of bushings?